禁漫天堂

 Lease conditions and formalities in Cork

-Most places available for rent in Ireland will be furnished.
-It is a good idea to list out any defects that there is on the property when you move in to ensure that you do not get blamed in the future for this damage.
-Most household bills are not going to be included in the lease, such as television, internet, waste, gas and electricity bills.
+The conditions of your lease will vary depending on the landlord.
+Most of the time, the lease will be for at least one year, and most places available for rent will be furnished.
+It is a good idea to list out any defects that are on the property when you move in to ensure that you do not get blamed in the future for any damage.
+Most household bills are generally not going to be included in the rent, such as television, internet, waste, gas and electricity bills.

 How to find accommodation in Cork